 If you are a client or potential client, we are duty-bound to protect your confidentiality.
-Barring unusual and exceptional circumstances (e.g.: you want our help committing a crime without getting caught), we cannot tell anyone: that we spoke to you, that we know you, what we discussed, what you’re doing, your trade secrets, your ideas, what you told us, what we told you.
+Barring unusual and exceptional circumstances (e.g., you want our help committing a crime without getting caught), we cannot tell anyone: that we spoke to you, that we know you, what we discussed, what you’re doing, your trade secrets, your ideas, what you told us, what we told you.
 This is known as “attorney-client privilege.”
 Even if we were called to testify in court about the content of our conversations, the court wouldn’t require us to disclose this information.
-This privilege fosters the free flow of information between us and helps to cement the trust between a client and his or her attorney.
+This privilege fosters the free flow of information between us and cements the trust between a client and his or her attorney.
 Importantly, this privilege applies even if you don’t end up hiring us.

 Is your office ADA accessible?